 Frequently Asked Questions

-For easy shredding, boneless, skinless chicken breasts are usually the best choice.
+Boneless, skinless chicken breasts are the best choice.
 They cook quickly, are naturally lean, and provide a blank canvas for various flavors.
-Chicken thighs can also be easily shredded, offering a richer flavor and more moisture because of their higher fat content.
+You can also use boneless, skinless chicken thighs - they shred easily and offer a richer flavor and more moisture because of their higher fat content.

 Shredded chicken and pulled chicken are the same thing—both refer to cooked chicken that’s pulled apart into bite-sized pieces along the grain.
 The terms are interchangeable, although “pulled” is more common with barbecue-style recipes.